lit/lit/dev-docs/design/how-lit-works.md

 The source code itself is generally optimized to be read and we try to be as clear and self-documenting as possible, erring on the side of verbosity, with numerous comments when needed to explain why code is written as it is.
 We expect the source to be optimized by tools, so we can keep it understandable by humans.

-If anything is unclear or you have questions, please open an issue and we'll do our best to clarify either the source or this document.
+If anything is unclear or you have questions, reach out on our [Discord channel](https://discord.com/invite/buildWithLit), or ask a question on [GitHub Discussions](https://github.com/lit/lit/discussions).
+All our communities can be found on the [Lit Community page](https://lit.dev/docs/resources/community/).

 # What is lit-html?